tap349/tap349.github.io/_posts/2017-05-30-javascript.md

 - equality (`==`)

-  type conversion (if operands have different types) => strict comparison, objects are equal if they have the same references.
+  perform type conversion (if operands have different types) before applying strict comparison, objects are equal if they have the same references.

 - identity/strict equality (`===`)